-If your four-legged friend was recently diagnosed with hypothyroidism, your veterinarian may recommend switching to a more appropriate food for your pup’s needs.
+If your four-legged friend was recently diagnosed with hypothyroidism, your veterinarian may recommend switching to a more appropriate food for your dog’s needs.
 Hypothyroidism is a condition that directly affects your dog’s metabolism and energy levels, so following a healthy diet is important.
 Depending on your dog’s symptoms, you might also need to switch to a formula for sensitive skin to alleviate itching and rashes.

 Learning that your dog has a chronic condition — even one that’s easily managed like hypothyroidism — is never easy.
 But the sooner you begin to manage your dog’s symptoms, the sooner you can both get back to everyday life.